 Program At a Glance

 In the fall of each year, Honors freshmen may submit applications with a preliminary project proposal.
-Approximately 12-15 students will then be selected to participate in a one-credit course to develop their proposals, connect with potential mentors and hone their ideas.
-They will then re-submit final proposals in March and interview with the Holster selection committee.
+A subset of these students are selected to participate in a one-credit course to develop their proposals, connect with potential mentors, and hone their ideas.
+They then re-submit final proposals in March and interview with the Holster selection committee.

-Approximately 7-10 students will each be awarded grants of up to approximately $4,000 to complete their projects during the summer under the guidance of a faculty mentor and present their work in the fall of their sophomore year at the Holster Scholar Symposium.
+Approximately 8-9 students will each be awarded grants of up to approximately $4,400 to complete their projects during the summer under the guidance of a faculty mentor.
+Scholars present their work in the fall of their sophomore year at the Holster Scholars Symposium.

 Possible Projects